-The Master of Science Degree in Curriculum and Instruction at Saint Vincent College focuses on three critical elements of learning: curriculum, instruction, and assessment.
-Candidates will investigate various frameworks and programs of curriculum design; explore methods of making instruction meaningful to all students; and evaluate diagnostic and assessment strategies and products for use in their school or in the workplace.
-The Curriculum and Instruction master's program also provides a research component allowing students to document need, propose change, and evaluate the effect of that change.
-Emphasis will be placed on developing instructional leaders who will be resources to their schools, school districts, and other work sites in developing and implementing change and improvements that need to occur.
+Adjunct Graduate Faculty: Allison Arendas; Nick Ashley; Courtney Baum; Samantha Fecich; Lisa Maloney; William Rullo; Aaron Sams; Cindy Soltys; Briana Taylor evaluate diagnostic and assessment strategies and products for use in their school or in the workplace.
+The Curriculum and Instruction master's program also provides a research component allowing students to document need, propose change and evaluate the effect of that change.
+Emphasis will be placed on developing instructional leaders who will be resources to their schools, school districts and other work sites in developing and implementing change and improvements that need to occur.
 The program is versatile in that students can earn their initial Pennsylvania teaching certification in the desired area while completing graduate courses.
-Additionally, the program also offers an optional accreditation track for veteran professionals with five or more years of teaching experience to obtain Pennsylvania Certification in K-12 Curriculum and Supervision.